zzonyo/trust-docs-test/source/index.html.md

 ## Market By Price (incremental update)

 User could subscribe to this channel to receive incremental update of Market By Price order book.
-Refresh message, the full image of the order book, is acquirable from the same channel, upon "req" request.
+Refresh message, the full image of the order book, are acquirable from the same channel, upon "req" request.

 **MBP incremental channel & its REQ channel)**